PixelStoriesEngine/pixel-stories-docs/src/content/docs/guides/fetch-quest.md

 ## Event Groups

 Now, we need to create three event groups that will occur in this quest - when the player interacts with the door, Tom, or the rock.
-Refer to the section “Dialog and Interactions” under the Introductory Tutorial for steps on how to add dialog in the event group.
+Refer to the section “dialogue and Interactions” under the Introductory Tutorial for steps on how to add dialogue in the event group.

 Remember, event groups **do not** have to be created in order of when they happen.
 Event groups are merely groups of events that happen when a player interacts with an object or character.
 Map events, on the other hand, are initial events that happen automatically when the map first loads.
 They happen in the sequence they are created.